Disappearance of Kenny Veach: Accidental death

 One of the most widely known theories is that Veach met with an accident while hiking in the treacherous and remote terrain.
 The harsh conditions of the Nevada desert, including extreme temperatures and rugged landscape, could easily lead to a fatal fall or dehydration, especially if Veach ventured into an unknown mine shaft or cave.
-Other theories include people claiming to have found a cave in the shape of an M, which had been covered with boulders, which some speculate could connect to mysterious vibrations Kenny noted in his final video.

 Military action

-Alternate theories suggest that Veach may have encountered something he was not supposed to, with conspiracy theorists speculating about extraterrestrials or secret military experiments.
+Alternate theories suggest Veach may have encountered something he was not supposed to, with conspiracy theorists speculating about extraterrestrials or secret military experiments.
 Some believe that he might have been killed by the U.S. military to prevent him from revealing what he discovered.